 What’s the point in buying things?

-You will ask that question when you are selling off everything and making 50p on a top worth a tenner.
+You will ask that question when you are selling off everything and making a tiny amount for an item worth much more.

 3. Speak and Find Money Solutions

 Set up a meeting with your bank to see if there are areas of saving that they can help you with.